Deepak290701/StoryApp/Flow.md

 ✅ Now Storing the session of the login using mongostore.

 ✅ Made the error show page for 500 and 404 error.

 ✅ Made StoriesSchema for all the user and is referenced to USER schema

-✅ Now sending stories for the user logged in to his
+✅ Now sending stories for the user logged in to his dashbboard .
-    dashbboard .

 ✅ Added the functionality of adding story into the db.

 ✅ converted text area to ckeditor using its cdn .

-✅

-✅
+✅ Added the functionality of showing user specific data .

+✅ Added the handlebars helper to show date in formatted
+    manner using moment

 ✅

 ✅